patrick-llgc/Learning-Deep-Learning/paper_notes/obj_dist_iccv2019.md

 Dense depth estimation is too costly in both memory footprint and processing time for autonomous driving and object level distance should be good enough.

-Refer to [DistNet](distnet.md) for a much simpler way to estimate depth.
+Refer to [DisNet](disnet.md) for a much simpler and practical way to estimate depth.

 #### Key ideas
 - RoIAlign features according to bbox and pass through fc layer to predict distance.
 - Network is trained with auxiliary vehicle type classifier branch.
-- Absolute Relative error is about 0.15. --> 10% error may be too much to ask for?
+- Absolute Relative error is about 0.15. --> 10% error according to [DisNet](disnet.md)

 #### Technical details
 - The use of softplus to make sure the target is positive.
 (The derivative of softplus is sigmoid)